Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 import Assumptions from '@site/src/components/Assumptions';
 import Alert from '@site/src/components/Alert';

-[AWS](https://aws.amazon.com/) (Amazon Web Services) is a fantastic and reliable cloud service provider.
+[AWS][urls.aws] (Amazon Web Services) is a fantastic and reliable cloud service provider.
 AWS, like Google Cloud Platform and Microsoft Azure, provides everything you need to host an application without having to worry about running the underlying servers and network configuration.

 However, deploying an application on AWS presents some challenges.
 The typical deployment workflow looks like this: write code, push it to Git, compile code, deploy code, validate your changes, and repeat.
 Developers thus not only have to do all of this manually, but they also have to configure tons of services (VPC, database, cache, DNS, CDN, etc.) to make their application live on the web.

-[Qovery](https://www.qovery.com/) solve this problem.
-In this blog post, I will show you how Qovery improves the developer experience to deploy staging and production [Laravel](https://www.laravel.com/) application with [MySQL](https://www.mysql.com/) database on AWS.
+Qovery solve this problem.

+In this blog post, I will show you how Qovery improves the developer experience to deploy staging and production [Laravel][urls.laravel] application with [MySQL][urls.mysql] database on AWS.
 You will be able to focus on writing the best code instead of managing complex services.

 <Assumptions name="guide">